“I never, ever thought in my wildest dreams I’d ever build anything on Newfoundland.”

 In an urban-centric society that relies heavily on technology and the superficial, Saunders proves to be the exception to the rule, instead creating in order to enhance architecture’s relations with raw beauty.
 He founded Saunders Architecture in Norway in 1998, and his body of work since then has blended man-made contexts with a strong sense of place, far removed from artificial formalism.
 Landscape is never offered as a sacrifice in order for architecture to thrive—rather, environment and materials work in harmony.

-His other projects have ranged from the Aurland Lookout in Norway to the Illusuak Cultural Centre in Nain, Labrador.
-Saunders Architecture is also in the process of completing high-end luxury homes in Carraig Ridge, a community located between Calgary and Banff National Park, and a villa on Lake Rosseau in Muskoka, Ontario.
+His other projects have ranged from the Aurland Lookout in Norway to the Illusuak Cultural Centre in Nain, Labrador, to high-end luxury homes in Carraig Ridge, a community located between Calgary and Banff National Park.

 Before settling in Bergen, Saunders lived in Vancouver for a short while in between his undergrad at the Nova Scotia College of Art and Design and his master’s in architecture at McGill.
 People are made of all the places they’ve been, but there is perhaps no greater influence than home—and Saunders certainly has the memory of Newfoundland helping energize his creativity.